perrin-ay/HTTP-URI-Sequence-Anomaly-Detection/README.md

 To provide HTTP request sequence analytics and attack/abuse detection

 - Here a HTTP request sequence is any time-ordered sequence of URI calls while browsing a website or interacting with an API.
-- For example below is one instance of legitimate and illegitimate sequence of HTTP calls looks the Alteon REST API
+- For example below is one instance of legitimate and illegitimate sequence of HTTP calls to Alteon REST API

 **Legitimate**
 ```